 First impression: “Wait, is this page in Spanish?”

-The idea behind the Spanish on the page is understood — support the Mexican National Team — but without reading some of the smaller, English copy on the page, it’s hard to tell.
+The idea behind the Spanish on the page is understood — support the Mexican National Team.
+However, without reading some of the smaller, English copy on the page, it’s hard to tell.

-Additionally, writing in second-person speaks to visitors more directly and makes them feel more connected to the offer which is a smart thing to do.
-Likewise, leaving the opt-in box unchecked is also a smart idea because it lets visitors choose for themselves if they want to opt-in to Nissan’s newsletter, not entered into it by default.
+Additionally, writing in second-person speaks to visitors more directly and makes them feel more connected to the offer.
+Likewise, leaving the opt-in box unchecked is also a smart idea.
+Because, it lets visitors choose for themselves if they want to opt-in to Nissan’s newsletter.

 Countless exit links on the page make the primary conversion goal (winning the truck) easy to miss.
 In fact, nearly everything below the fold is one big escape route off the page.
-The “return to hub” link at the top of the page is another distracting exit point getting in the way of the conversion process.
+The “return to hub” link at the top of the page is another distracting exit point blocking the conversion process.

 The CTA button is nothing special, and it doesn’t stand out.
 “Enter Now” is boring and generic, and the button blends in with the lead capture form.
 In fact, the most colorful and eye-catching elements on the page — the company name, the hashtag, the background, and the image — are all elements that aren’t even involved in conversion.